webplatform/docs/tutorials/inheritance_and_cascade/index.md

 == Exercise Questions ==

 * Is the <code>border</code>  property inherited?
 Think about it first—would it make sense?—then look up the correct answer in the [http://www.w3.org/TR/CSS21/ CSS specification].
-* If we add <code>!important</code> to the <code>color:black</code> declaration in the last rule in our [http://dev.opera.com/articles/view/28-inheritance-and-cascade/inheritance_cascade_code.zip example style sheet], will this have any effect on the text colour in the first, “special” paragraph?
+* If we add <code>!important</code> to the <code>color:black</code> declaration in the last rule in our [http://dev.opera.com/articles/view/28-inheritance-and-cascade/inheritance_cascade_code.zip example style sheet], will this have any effect on the text color in the first, “special” paragraph?
 * Which selector is more specific, “<code>#special</code>” or “<code>html&gt;head+body&gt;h1+p</code>”?
 * What should a user style sheet look like to make our test document display in black Comic Sans MS on a white background, regardless of the author style sheet?